• Skip to main content

 Student HMOs can offer landlords a number of advantages:

-• There is high demand for student HMOs in some student towns and cities.
-The constant supply of new students year after year also provides a steady and reliable income.
+• There is exceptionally high demand for student HMOs in some student towns and cities with populations growing rapidly and housing supply growing slowly.

 • Tenant turnover is lower than other HMOs.
-Students will normally stay for the whole year (or at least the whole academic year) rather than just a few weeks or months.
-There is no need to be constantly advertising for/checking in new tenants.
+Students will normally stay for the whole academic year and pay for rent for the whole year, rather than a 6-month AST.

 A graphical element, icon showing house keys.